15 lap desks to make working from home more comfortable

 Sofia + Sam All Purpose Lap Desk Bed Table with Memory Foam ($36.96; amazon.com)

-Got a long day of work ahead of you?
-This basic lap desk has an extra-large memory foam cushion and wrist pad to help you stay comfy no matter how many hours you're in front of your laptop.
+This basic lap desk has an extra large memory foam cushion and wrist pad to ensure you stay comfortable working in your new environment.

 _______________________________________________________________________________